tytydraco/yessleep/out/In_2012_I_was_a_contestant_on_a_huge_reality_TV_show_Theres_a_reason_why_our_season_never_aired.md

  A pause.

-"Sam, you applied for Big Brother Canada on October 23rd, 2011, via the website.
+"Sam, you applied for Big Brother US on October 23rd, 2011, via the website.
 You were shortlisted on February 4th 2012, and officially entered the house on July 16th, 2012."

 I shook my head.